 Whilst Erythronium are at home in woodland situations, they are also amenable to full sun - especially in a slightly damp environment.
 They also naturalize quite well in meadows, though not in garden lawns, for the foliage and often the flowers persist well into the summer, and will not tolerate being mown off.

-The top image is of Erythronium californicum 'White Beauty'
+The image on the right is of Erythronium californicum 'White Beauty'

 It is important that the planting area is not allowed to dry out completely in the summer, for Erythroniums need moisture even when seemingly dormant.

 The same goes for prior to planting or at purchase time.
 They should be kept in moist peat or other medium until planted out in the Autumn.